onouv/fscl-process-service/doc/fscl-process-service/Process Domain Model.md

 hide empty members
 package fscl {

-	package core {
+	package shadow{

-		package entity {
+		package component {
-			class Entity
+			class Component
 		}

 		package function {
-			class FunctionBase
+			class Function
 		}

-		package component {
-			class ComponentBase
-		}

-		package parameter {
 		abstract class Parameter {
 			name
 			value
 		}
 		Parameter --> "0..*" Parameter
 	}
-		Entity *--> "0..*" Parameter
-		FunctionBase --|> Entity
-		ComponentBase --|> Entity
-	}

-	package shadow{
-		package component {
-			class ShadowComponent
-		}
-		package function {
-			class ShadowFunction
-		}
-	}

-	ShadowFunction --|> FunctionBase
-	ShadowComponent --|> ComponentBase

 	package process.service.domain {

 		package function {
-			class Function <<Aggregate Root>>
+			class ProcessFunction <<Aggregate Root>>

-			Function --|> FunctionBase
+			ProcessFunction --|> Function
-			Function --> "1" ShadowFunction
+			ProcessFunction *--> "0..*" Parameter

 		}

 		package component {
-			class Component <<Aggregate Root>>
+			class ProcessComponent <<Aggregate Root>>

-			Component --|> ComponentBase
+			ProcessComponent --|> Component
-			Component --> "1" ShadowComponent
+			ProcessComponent *--> "0..*" Parameter

 		}

 	}
 ```

-An `fscl.process.service.domain.function.Function` may have any number of *Parameters.* These are intended to be referenced in other entities of this view or even other views.
+A *ProcessFunction, ProcessComponent*, ... may have any number of *Parameters*.
+These are intended to be referenced in other entities of this view or even other view.

 >[!info] [[Example]]
-> A "Pump Feedwater" *Function* object has a suction header, a discharge header and flow rate as inputs.
-From this, rated power and rated RPM can be determined, but this depends on load curves  of a concrete pum component, so that calculation is deferred to a later workflow specifying the *Component*
+> A "Pump Feedwater" *ProcessFunction* object has a suction header, a discharge header and flow rate as inputs.
+From this, rated power and rated RPM can be determined, but this depends on load curves  of a concrete pumd component, so that calculation is deferred to the *ProcessComponent* workflow
->

 A *Parameter* may depend on any number of other parameters.
-This is expressed by the association to itself.
-A `Function` or any `Entity` in fact therefore may have any number of such dependencies.
-A dependency does not necessarily compute any new values from the `Parameter` but at least keeps track on which `Parameter` depends on which other, so an implementation can indicate a changed dependency to the user.
+This is expressed by the association to *DependencyList*.
+A *ProcessFunction* therefore may have any number of *DependencyLists*.
+A *DependencyList* does not actually compute any new values from the *Parameter* but only keeps track on which *Parameter* depends on which other.